-- 6.24 In addition, quarterly email notifications are sent to risk owners asking them to consider/add newly identified risks to the system and review current risks, scores and action plans. - 6.25 Progress on high 'red' risks for both strategic and operational risk registers will be reported to the Audit Committee as required.
+In addition, quarterly reminders will be sent to Heads of Service / Managers asking them to consider / add newly identified risks to the system throughout the course of the year and review risks, scores and action plans.

+Progress on high 'red' risks for both strategic and operational risk registers will be reported to the Audit Committee as required.